This article describes a comprehensive explanation of various terms which are commonly used in the SIL verification process.

 HFT (Hardware Fault Tolerance)

-It refers to the capability of equipment to continue performing its required function despite faults or errors.
+It refers to the capability of the equipment to continue performing its required function despite faults or errors.

 The HFT of a device is a reflection of the quality of its safety system.